testomatio/docs/src/content/docs/getting-started/start-from-scratch.md

 ![Detailed test report](./images/New_HXhqqpV4_2024-07-10.png)

-That's great!
 Now you can share the report with your stakeholders.
-It is just a tip of the iceberg, keep reading the documentation to discover [testomat.io](https://app.testomat.io)!
+It is just a tip of the iceberg, keep reading the documentation to discover [Testomat.io](https://app.testomat.io)!